• Play the sound file

 No, it won't be the most stirring or imaginative choice, nor by any means the most conservative one.
 This is the Republican Party we're talking about here, though — the people who gave us Bob Dole and John McCain.
 By those standards, Mitt Romney is inspirational.

-05 — Chicken of the Sea.
+05 — Sinking of the Concordia.
 There's an old quip that goes something like this: "Heaven is an English policeman, a French cook, a German engineer, an Italian lover and everything organized by the Swiss.
 Hell is an English cook, a French engineer, a German policeman, a Swiss lover and everything organized by the Italians."

 What happened to the Concordia was no joke, though.
 As we go to air, eleven people are confirmed dead and 21 still unaccounted for, including two Americans.
 The captain of the ship, Francesco Schettino, seems to have been seriously negligent, apparently partying in the ship's restaurant with a buxom young Moldovan lady when the calamity happened.